timmderrickson/DNN_Training_Pipeline/README.md

 # 🧠 Deep Learning Training Pipeline

-This project provides a modular and extensible framework for training, evaluating, and visualizing segmentation models for microscopy images using [Cellpose](https://github.com/MouseLand/cellpose) and related tools.
+This project provides a modular and extensible framework for training, evaluating, and visualizing segmentation models for microscopy images using [Cellpose](https://github.com/MouseLand/cellpose), ONNX-based ResUNet, and related tools.

 ## 🚀 Features

 * **Batch inference** on large microscopy datasets with support for ground truth matching, scoring, and visualization.
+* **Tiled inference support** for both Cellpose and ONNX models to handle large images efficiently.
-* **Flexible training pipeline** with automatic data preparation, augmentation, splitting, training, and metrics logging.
+* **Flexible training pipeline** with automatic data preparation, augmentation, splitting, training, and metric logging.
 * **Rich visualizations**: overlay outlines, masks, comparison plots, and per-class analysis.
 * **Metric logging** and batch-level comparison (IoU, Dice, etc.).
 * **Custom configuration** for classes, training augmentation, and model checkpointing.